juliapampus/DataspaceConnector/docs/pages/communication/consumer.md

 With this, you can navigate yourself through the data offers of the provider and choose the artifact whose data you want to retrieve.
 A response will **never** contain the raw data.

-Following the example data, that was provided with the [provider guide](provider.md), we would end up with the following information when requesting [https://localhost:8080/api/catalogs/eda0cda2-10f2-4b39-b462-5d4f2b1bb758](https://localhost:8080/api/catalogs/eda0cda2-10f2-4b39-b462-5d4f2b1bb758) and its resource offer [https://localhost:8080/api/offers/98d6818b-a1b7-4171-a318-a0e11837bf10](https://localhost:8080/api/offers/98d6818b-a1b7-4171-a318-a0e11837bf10):
+Following the example data, that was provided within the [provider guide](provider.md), we would end up with the following information when requesting [https://localhost:8080/api/catalogs/eda0cda2-10f2-4b39-b462-5d4f2b1bb758](https://localhost:8080/api/catalogs/eda0cda2-10f2-4b39-b462-5d4f2b1bb758) and its resource offer [https://localhost:8080/api/offers/98d6818b-a1b7-4171-a318-a0e11837bf10](https://localhost:8080/api/offers/98d6818b-a1b7-4171-a318-a0e11837bf10):